What is the Breast Cancer Wellness Clinic?

 How it works

-During breast cancer treatment the patient will meet with either Natasha or Jean to organise a follow-up appointment for 3–6 weeks after treatment is completed.
-This one hour consultation is an opportunity for patients to engage in meaningful and supportive conversations, including a thorough review of the patient’s progress and culminating in the collaborative development of a comprehensive care plan.
+During breast cancer treatment, patients will meet with a Nurse Practitioner or Specialist Breast Care Nurse to organise a follow-up appointment 3–6 weeks after treatment is completed.
+This one-hour consultation provides an opportunity for meaningful and supportive conversations, including a thorough review of the patient’s progress and the collaborative development of a comprehensive care plan.

 The care plan encompasses: